ska-sa/spead2/doc/migrate-3.rst

 :cpp:class:`spead2::recv::ring_stream_config` for C++).
 Code will need to be modified to construct these helper objects.

+Similarly, for :doc:`ibverbs <py-ibverbs>` there is now a :class:`spread.recv.UdpIbvConfig` that is used to configure the reader.
+The old forms of :py:meth:`spead.recv.Stream.add_udp_ibv_reader` are still present but are deprecated.

 In version 2 it was also possible (although not recommended) to change parameters like the memory allocator after readers had already been placed.
 For efficiency reasons this is no longer supported in version 3.